venkat-cloud/Flutter-Apps/README.md

 # Brainy quotes
-### In this app I used web scraping from  https://www.brainyquote.com website
+### In this app I used web scraping and retrived data from  https://www.brainyquote.com website
 ### It is only for educational purpose only